-Depending on your hospital trust and whether or not this is your first baby, should receive a daily visit from your community midwife for about 10 days – or in some areas up to 28 days.
-She will check that your baby is doing well, ask how feeding is going and make sure you are recovering from the birth.
-She will weigh your baby at each visit to confirm your baby is regaining her birth weight (most babies lose a bit of weight in the first days after the birth).
+Depending on your hospital trust and whether or not this is your first baby, you should receive some visits from your community midwife/support worker during the first 10 days.
+You may also are asked to attend a postnatal clinic but do let your midwife know if you are unable to do this.
+She will check that your baby is doing well, offer support with feeding and make sure you are recovering from the birth.
+She will weigh your baby at least twice during this period (more if the baby has lost a significant amount of weight) confirm your baby is regaining her birth weight (most babies lose a bit of weight in the first days after the birth).
 Write down any questions you want to ask before she comes just in case you forget something.
 Your midwife can help you with:

 Once the dressing has been removed (usually in the shower), you will need to keep the scar clean and dry (after showers) and look out for redness, puss or signs of infection.
 Depending on the kind of stitches or staples your surgeon used they may need to be removed after about a week; your midwife can do this when you are back at home.